Peridot: Cultural history

 Peridot has been prized since the earliest civilizations for its claimed protective powers to drive away fears and nightmares, according to superstitions.
-It is believed by some superstitious people to carry the gift of "inner radiance", sharpening the mind and opening it to new levels of awareness and growth, helping one to recognize and realize one’s destiny and spiritual purpose.
-There is no scientific evidence for such claims.
+There is a superstition that it carries the gift of "inner radiance", sharpening the mind and opening it to new levels of awareness and growth, helping one to recognize and realize one's destiny and spiritual purpose.

-Peridot is sometimes mistaken for emeralds and other green gems.
-Notable gemologist George Frederick Kunz discussed the confusion between emeralds and peridot in many church treasures, notably the "Three Magi" treasure in the Dom of Cologne, Germany.

 Peridot olivine is the birthstone for the month of August.

+Peridot has often been mistaken for emerald beryl and other green gems.
+Noted gemologist G.F.
+Kunz discussed the confusion between beryl and peridot in many church treasures, most notably the "Three Magi treasure" in the Dom of Cologne, Germany.